open/close all folders

-- Played for Laughs in INNOCENT, when she read Fate's letter from the first class.
+- Played for Laughs in INNOCENT, when she read Fate's letter from the first grade.
 Fate wrote how much she adores her Onee-chan.

 - Dead Person Conversation: In Fate's Lotus-Eater Machine.
 It's heavily implied (especially in the movie) that she wasn't just a dream.

-- Death by Origin Story: Alicia's death made her mother insane who became determinated to revive her in some way, which resulted in Fate's birth.
+- Death by Origin Story: Alicia's death made her mother insane who became determined to revive her in some way, which resulted in Fate's birth.